Nitrokey/nitrokey-start-firmware/doc/development.rst

   $ make

-Then, we will have "gnuk.elf".
+Then, we will have "gnuk.elf" under src/build directory.